 (b)] To be done discreetly; and

-[(c)] (b) Not open to an individual who is not involved directly in the care of the resident, unless the resident or resident's representative permits the individual to be present.
+[(c)] (b) Not open to an individual who is not involved directly in the care of the resident, unless the resident or [resident's] resident representative permits the individual to be present.

-(2) Except as necessary for the transfer of a resident from the assisted living program to another facility, or as otherwise required by law, the personal and medical records of a resident are confidential and may not be released without the consent of the resident or resident's representative, to any individual who is:
+(2) Except as necessary for the transfer of a resident from the assisted living program to another facility, or as otherwise required by law, the personal and medical records of a resident are confidential and may not be released without the consent of the resident or [resident's] resident representative, to any individual who is:

-(a) Not associated with the [assisted living] program; or
+(a) Not associated with the assisted living program; or

-(b) Associated with the [assisted living] program, but does not have a demonstrated need for the information.
+(b) Associated with the assisted living program, but does not have a demonstrated need for the information.

 (3) The [assisted living] manager shall share resident information with the Department as necessary to administer this chapter.